awsdocs/aws-codepipeline-user-guide/doc_source/getting-started-codepipeline.md

    ```
 **Note**
 For more information about IAM, access keys, and secret keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html) and [How Do I Get Credentials?](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html#IAM_SecurityCredentials)\.
-For more information about the regions and endpoints available for CodePipeline, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.
+For more information about the Regions and endpoints available for CodePipeline, see [AWS CodePipeline Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.

 ## Step 5: Open the Console for CodePipeline<a name="open-codepipeline-console"></a>
 + Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.